 The required data for k-means cluster analysis

-Typically, k-means cluster analysis is performed on a table of raw data, where each row represents an object and the columns represent quantitative characteristic of the objects.
+k-means cluster analysis is performed on a table of raw data, where each row represents an object and the columns represent quantitative characteristics of the objects.
 These quantitative characteristics are called clustering variables.
-For example, in the table below there are 18 objects, and there are two clustering variables, x and y.
-In a real-world application there will typically be many more objects and more variables.
+For example, in the table below there are 18 objects, and there are two clustering variables, x, and y.
+In a real-world application, there will typically be many more objects and more variables.
 For example, in market segmentation, where k-means is used to find groups of consumers with similar needs, each object is a person and each variable is commonly a rating of how important various things are to consumers (e.g., quality, price, customer service, convenience).

 How k-means cluster analysis works